yinxiangshi/SMAPI/docs/technical-docs.md

 2. In Windows:
    1. Rebuild the solution in Release mode.
-   2. Copy `bundle.windows.zipped` from `bin/SMAPI installer` and `bin/SMAPI installer for developers`
+   2. Copy `windows.dat` from `bin/SMAPI installer` and `bin/SMAPI installer for developers` to
-      to Linux/Mac.
+      Linux/Mac.

 3. In Linux/Mac:
    1. Rebuild the solution in Release mode.
-   2. Add the `bundle.windows.zipped` files to the `bin/SMAPI installer` and `bin/SMAPI installer for developers` folders.
+   2. Add the `windows.dat` files to the `bin/SMAPI installer` and `bin/SMAPI installer for developers` folders.
    3. Rename the folders to `SMAPI <version> installer` and `SMAPI <version> installer for developers`.
    4. Zip the two folders.